Swati-Yadv/Swati-Yadv/README.md

 - 👋 Hi, I’m @Swati-Yadv.
+-  Currently I'm a student of Central University of Haryana pursuing my B.Tech in Computer Science.
-- 👀 I’m interested in ...every concept related to computer science.
+- 👀 I’m interested in ...Maachine Learning and Python.
-- 🌱 I’m currently learning ...web development and python.
+- 🌱 I’m currently learning ...Android App Development.
-- 💞️ I’m looking to collaborate on ...nothing.
+- 💞️ I’m looking to collaborate on ...Machine Learning.
-- 📫 How to reach me ...please don't try to reach me.
+- 📫You can reach me through my LinkedIn: https://www.linkedin.com/in/swati-yadav-61b6931a8/

 <!---
 Swati-Yadv/Swati-Yadv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.